 First of all, I would like to thank my beloved family and parents for supporting me throughout my years of education and helping me surpass.
-Then I would like to thank the university of Palacky for giving me this opportunity to prove myself and take their knowledge back and hopefully spread it and put it to good use, I would also like to thank my supervisor Prof. Ondrej Babek for this opportunity to be my supervisor for my final project, thanks to Dr. Hussein S. Hussein for being a great advisor and putting a lot of time and effort into this final year with me.
+Then I would like to thank the university of Palacky for giving me this opportunity to prove myself and take their knowledge back and hopefully spread it and put it to good use, I would also like to thank my supervisor Prof. Ondrej Babek for this opportunity to be my supervisor for my final project, thanks to Mr. Hussein Hussein for being a great advisor and putting a lot of time and effort into this final year with me.
 Also thank to Dr. Reber Mahmood for helping us out a lot this year at the university.
 And I would also like to thank all of my teachers throughout my four years of studying.
 Also a big thank you to all of my friends who showed support and last but not least I would like to thank God.